manuelkiessling/manuel.kiessling.net/content/2025-04-03-how-seasoned-developers-can-achieve-great-results-with-ai-coding-agents.md

 For more details, check out the ["New project: Platform Problem Monitoring"](../../../../2025/03/09/new-project-plaform-problem-monitoring/) post.

-**What makes this example particularly interesting is that the core implementation logic was written by Cursor/Claude, requiring minimal manual code intervention from my side.**
+In this case all of the implementation logic was written by Cursor/Claude, requiring no manual code intervention from my side.

+This is especially noteworthy because I don't actually know Python.
+Yes, with 25+ years of software development experience, I could probably write a few lines of working Python code if pressed — but I don't truly *know* the language.
+I lack the muscle memory and intimate knowledge of its conventions and best practices.

+However, my broad understanding of software architecture, engineering best practices, system operations, and what makes for excellent software projects made the development process remarkably smooth.

-> **Context on Code Quality (via HackerNews):** The HackerNews discussion included valid critiques regarding the code quality in this specific Python project example (e.g., logger configuration, custom config parsing, potential race conditions).
+> **Context on Code Quality:** The HackerNews discussion included valid critiques regarding the code quality in this specific Python project example (e.g., logger configuration, custom config parsing, potential race conditions).
 It's a fair point, especially given I'm not a Python expert.
 For this particular green-field project, my primary goal was rapid prototyping and achieving a *working solution* in an *unfamiliar stack*, prioritizing the functional outcome over idiomatic code perfection or optimizing for long-term maintainability in this specific instance.
 It served as an experiment to see how far AI could bridge a knowledge gap.
 In brown-field projects within my areas of expertise, or projects demanding higher long-term maintainability, the human review, refinement, and testing process (using the guardrails discussed later) is necessarily much more rigorous.
-The critiques highlight the crucial role of experienced oversight in evaluating and refining AI-generated code to meet specific quality standards.

-This is especially noteworthy because I don't actually know Python.
-Yes, with 25+ years of software development experience, I could probably write a few lines of working Python code if pressed — but I don't truly *know* the language.
-I lack the muscle memory and intimate knowledge of its conventions and best practices.

-However, my broad understanding of software architecture, engineering best practices, system operations, and what makes for excellent software projects made this development process remarkably smooth.

 ## Example 2: Process Management UI Integration